kubevela/kubevela/docs/en/README.md

 # KubeVela

-KubeVela is a modern application platform that adapts to your application's needs, not the other way around.
+KubeVela is a modern application platform that adapts to your needs, not the other way around.

 ## Community